England

 British Museum, London, London tourism

-I’ve now rambled on about the museum for too long, but as a journalist and a Canadian who lives on land stolen from Indigenous peoples, I want to bring up colonization once more: Why, nowhere in the British Museum (at the time of this posting), is there any recognition of the horrors of England’s colonial past?
-No descriptions or signs acknowledging that many of these artifacts were forcefully ripped from the hands of countries who were unable or unwilling to fight back?
+As someone who lives on unceded land stolen from Indigenous peoples, I felt my anger bubbling up once more.
+Why, nowhere in the British Museum (at the time of this posting), is there any recognition of the horrors of England’s colonial past?
+No descriptions or signs acknowledging that most of these artifacts were forcefully ripped from the hands of people and great civilizations who were unable or unwilling to fight back?

 British Museum, London Tourism, Cleopatra, Rosetta Stone